- Search The Registry

-The highly-diverse and numerous ethnic groups which comprise most modern, independent African states contain within them various peoples whose situation, cultures and pastoralist or hunter-gatherer lifestyles are generally marginalized and set apart from the dominant political and economic structures of the nation.
-Since the late 20th century these peoples have increasingly sought recognition of their rights as distinct indigenous peoples, in both national and international contexts.
+The highly diverse and numerous ethnic groups which comprise most modern, independent African states contain within them various peoples whose situations, cultures, and pastoralist or hunter-gatherer lifestyles are generally marginalized and set apart from the dominant political and economic structures of the nation.
+Since the late 20th century, these peoples have increasingly sought recognition of their rights as distinct indigenous peoples in national and international contexts.
 The Indigenous Peoples of Africa Co-ordinating Committee (IPACC) was founded in 1997.
-It is one of the main trans-national network organizations recognized as a representative of African indigenous peoples in dialogues with governments and bodies such as the UN.
+It is one of the main transnational network organizations recognized as a representative of African indigenous peoples in dialogues with governments and bodies such as the UN.

 In 2008, IPACC comprised 150 member organizations in 21 African countries.
 IPACC identifies several key characteristics associated with indigenous claims in Africa:

 Concerning concerns that identifying some groups and not others as indigenous is in itself discriminatory, IPACC states that it:

 At an African inter-governmental level, the examination of indigenous rights and concerns is pursued by a sub-commission established under the African Commission on Human and Peoples' Rights (ACHPR), sponsored by the African Union (AU) (successor body to the Organization of African Unity (OAU)).
 In late 2003 the 53 signatory states of the ACHPR adopted the Report of the African Commission's Working Group on Indigenous Populations/Communities and its recommendations.
 This report says in part (p.
 62):

 The adoption of this report at least notionally subscribed the signatories to the concepts and aims of furthering the identity and rights of African indigenous peoples.
 The extent to which individual states are mobilizing to put these recommendations into practice varies enormously, however.
-Most indigenous groups continue to agitate for improvements in the areas of land rights, use of natural resources, protection of environment and culture, political recognition and freedom from discrimination.
+Most indigenous groups continue to agitate for improvements in land rights, use of natural resources, protection of environment and culture, political recognition, and freedom from discrimination.
 On December 30, 2010, the Republic of Congo adopted a law for the promotion and protection of the rights of African indigenous peoples.
-This law is the first of its kind in Africa, and its adoption was a historic development for indigenous peoples on the continent.
+This law is the first of its kind in Africa, and its adoption was a historic development for indigenous peoples.